CPHS/OPHS Glossary of Terms

 information:

-in any form or medium, that is created or received by a health care
+any form or medium, that is created or received by a health care provider,

-provider, health plan, public health authority, employer, life insurer,
+health plan, public health authority, employer, life insurer, school

-school or university, or health care clearinghouse; and relates to
+or university, or health care clearinghouse; and relates to the past,

-the past, present, or future physical or mental health or condition
+present, or future physical or mental health or condition of any individual,

 Individually identifiable health information is information that is a subset of health information, including demographic information collected from an individual, and is created or received by a health care provider, health plan, employer, or health care clearinghouse; and relates to the past, present, or future physical or mental health or condition of an individual; the provision of health care to an individual; or the past, present, or future payment for the provision of health care to an individual; and that identifies the individual; or with respect to which there is a reasonable basis to believe the information can be used to identify the individual.